oloapinivad/MiLES/README.md

 EOFs are produced with CDO via the "eof_fast.sh" script and plots are produced by the "eof_figure.R" script

-Figures are extremely basic: they are provided in pdf but they can be converted in png or any other format with the tool based on covert in the last lines of the "wrapper_miles.sh"
+Figures are extremely basic: they can be produced in pdf, png and eps format.

 ------------